HomeBlog

 These videos show the human part of your business, making the viewers more invested in what you are offering.

 If your company reaches a significant milestone, you can create a video to congratulate all the parties that played a part and celebrate the achievement with them.
-Posting milestone celebrations calls attention to the milestones, pushing your audience to be more invested in you and whether you will be able to hit the next milestone.
+Posting milestone celebrations calls attention to the milestones, pushing your audience to be more invested in you and whether you can hit the next milestone.

 Some of the milestones you can celebrate include getting an award or 25 years of business.